 Application Submission Requirements, Ineligibility Criteria, Board Decisions and

-Waiver of Rules for Applications
+Waiver of Rules

 §10.201.Procedural Requirements for Application Submission.
 This subchapter establishes the procedural requirements for Application submission.
 Only one Application may be submitted for a Development Site in an Application Round.
 While the Application Acceptance Period is open or prior to the Application deadline, an Applicant may withdraw an Application and subsequently file a new Application utilizing the original pre-application fee (as applicable) that was paid as long as no substantive evaluation was performed by the Department and the re-submitted Application relates to the same Development Site, consistent with §11.9(e)(3) regarding pre-application Site changes.
 Applicants are subject to the schedule of fees as set forth in §10.901 of this chapter (relating to Fee Schedule).
-When providing a pre-application, Application or other materials to a state representative, local governmental body, Neighborhood Organization, or anyone else to secure support or approval that may affect the Applicant’s competitive posture, an Applicant must disclose that in accordance with the Department’s rules aspects of the Development may not yet have been determined or selected or may be subject to change, such as changes in the amenities ultimately selected and provided.
+When providing a pre-application, Application (or notices thereof), or other materials to a state representative, local governmental body, Neighborhood Organization, or anyone else to secure support or approval that may affect the Applicant’s competitive posture, an Applicant must disclose that in accordance with the Department’s rules aspects of the Development may not yet have been determined or selected or may be subject to change, such as changes in the amenities ultimately selected and provided.

 (1) General Requirements.